cgkineo/adapt-devtools/README.md

 The core Adapt object can be reached via window.a for convenience.

-With the browser developer console open, control-click content to reveal the underlying model (content object, article, block, component).
+With the browser developer console open, press ctrl+m to reveal the underlying model (content object, article, block, component).
 Note that doing so also creates a global variable named according to the model's unique identifier.